Skip to Content

 Do German Shepherds Get Separation Anxiety?

-Separation anxiety, also known as separation-related behavior (SRB), is behavior that only happens when a dog is separated from its owner and becomes distressed and exhibits behavior problems.
-The dog cannot cope with loneliness and separation and worries that when you’re gone, you’ll never return.
+Separation anxiety, also known as separation-related behavior (SRB), is behavior that only happens when a dog is separated from its owner, becomes distressed, and exhibits behavior problems.

 German Shepherds do get separation anxiety and are more prone than many breeds.
-It occurs because they are a very loyal, protective, and affectionate breed that forms an intense bond with their owner from early puppyhood.
-Despite their somewhat intimidating features, many cannot tolerate being alone.
+It occurs because they are a loyal, protective, and affectionate breed that forms an intense bond with their owner from early puppyhood.

-We mustn’t forget that humans bred dogs to be highly social.
-We bred them to be with us and to interact with us, whether for working or companionship.
 For example, if we look at the history of the German Shepherd, they were initially bred as herding dogs and spent day and night with their owners, rounding up and protecting the livestock.

 These traits are still present today, so it’s no wonder the German Shepherd is prone to separation anxiety, such is their strong desire to be with and protect their family!